ROCHESTER - UR : USA - NY

 The University's online newsletter had a front page photo of Tiffany at the keyboard, with a link to an article about her and the carillon.

-Waymarking page, with 6 photos in the gallery;
+Waymarking page, with 6 photos in the gallery.

-Where this work lies in the sequence of output of the Eijsbouts bellfoundry, in this region and in the world.
+Where the final phase of this work lies in the sequence of output of the Eijsbouts bellfoundry, in this region and in the world.

 Ranking among all North American traditional carillons by weight.